Ikpeba backs Nigeria to progress from World Cup qualifying group | Goal.com

 The winner of the group is guaranteed a place in the final play-off round, where the five teams to represent the African continent will be decided.

-The Super Eagles have featured in all but one of the previous seven editions and will hope to reach the finals for their seventh time in their history.
+The Super Eagles have featured in all but one of the previous seven editions and will hope to reach the finals for the seventh time in their history.